LokimuKH19/SymPhONIC/WhyWeakFNO/Readme.md

 > In short: minimal strong-point anchoring + global spectral representation = high efficiency and accuracy.

 ### Performance Comparison on a non-trival case:
-See the new experiment in `FNOvsCNNvsDNNwithBoundary`, 2d-steady state Burger's Flow in a channel.
+See the new experiment in `FNOvsCNNvsDNNwithBoundary`, added boundary condition into the equation.
 FNO still has obvious advantage during the first 500 epoch of training, showing a faster convergence speed.
 ![non-trival](boundary.png)

 > Still, maybe I'll consider corporate structures which can better reserve high frequency features with FNO together in the future.